African Americans in Africa: Back-to-Africa movement

-Following the abolition of slavery in the United States and elsewhere in the Americas, numerous movements for African-American settlement in Africa sprung up and fluctuated in popularity, many of them involving the colonies – Maryland in Africa, Kentucky in Africa, Mississippi in Africa, and others – that would combine to create Liberia.
+Following the abolition of slavery in the United States and elsewhere in the Americas, numerous movements for African-American settlement in Africa sprang up and fluctuated in popularity, many of them involving the colonies – Maryland in Africa, Kentucky in Africa, Mississippi in Africa, and others – that would combine to create Liberia.
 African-American abolitionist and Army officer Martin Delany supported a project for African-American immigration to Liberia later in his lifetime.
 However, it declined by the end of the 19th century following a string of hoaxes and fraudulent activities associated with the movement.

-Beginning in 1787, the British government made their first attempt to settle people in Sierra Leone.
+Beginning in 1787, the British government made its first attempt to settle people in Sierra Leone.
 About 300 Black Britons, known as the Black Poor of London, were settled on the Sierra Leonean peninsula in West Africa.
 Within two years, most members of the settlement would die from disease or conflict with the local Temne people.
 In 1792, a second attempt at settlement was made when 1,100 freed slaves established Freetown with support from British abolitionist Thomas Clarkson.
 Their numbers were further bolstered when over 500 Jamaican Maroons were transported first to Nova Scotia, and then to Sierra Leone in 1800.
 The descendants of freedmen are the Sierra Leone Creole people.

 The Back-to-Africa movement achieved popularity again with Jamaican activist Marcus Garvey and his Universal Negro Improvement Association and African Communities League, who advocated racial pride amongst African-Americans in the United States and pressed for repatriation of slave descendants to Liberia and Sierra Leone.
 The movement fell apart by the end of the 1920s, but influenced both the Nation of Islam and the Rastafari movement; the latter, a Jamaican that saw Haile Selassie I, the emperor of Ethiopia, as a reincarnation of Jesus and Garvey as a patron saint, managed to secure a settlement in Shashamane, which exists to this day and constitutes over 200 individuals out of an urban population of around 95,000.

 People

 Ghana

 Another African-American settlement is concentrated in Accra, Ghana, which has nearly 10,000 African-American residents, primarily originating from the United States and Jamaica, who reside in the country on work permits, with a few on permanent resident status.
 Accra has long attracted African-American tourists since the country became the first African country to gain independence from the United Kingdom in 1957 (W. E. B. DuBois settled in Ghana in his last years and is buried in Accra), and the government has made controversial overtures to gain more African-American residents and tourists, including enacting a right of abode law in 2001.
 Organizations have been established to support African-American residents in Ghana, including the African-American Association of Ghana.

-As of 2019, there were 4,000 Jamaicans living in Ghana along with the estimated 5,000 African-Americans who have moved to the country in recent decades.
+As of 2019, 4,000 Jamaicans were living in Ghana, along with an estimated 5,000 African-Americans who have moved to the country in recent decades.